-Application for A document by which a person or entity can provide evidence to the ORR recognition to apply to be a: Recognised Doctor Recognised Psychological Practitioner Recognised Training and/or Examination Centre The statement must show how they comply with the legal requirements of TDLCR and the EC Decision 2011/765/EU Articles Sub-Sections of chapters in the Train Driver Directive and European Commission Decision Documents Assessment Assessment means the process of collecting and judging evidence of a person's performance against a standard in order to determine whether the person has demonstrated competence.
+Application for A desument by which a parson or artify can provide with the ODD Application for recognition A document by which a person or entity can provide evidence to the ORR to apply to be a: recognition Recognised Doctor 5 Recognised Psychological Practitioner Besegnised Training and/or Eveningtion Control Recognised Training and/or Examination Centre The statement must show how they comply with the legal requirements of TDLCR and the EC Decision 2011/765/EU Articles Sub-Sections of chapters in the Train Driver Directive and European Commission Decision Documents Assessment Assessment means the process of collecting and judging evidence of a person's performance against a standard in order to determine whether the person has demonstrated competence.
 Evidence can include direct and indirect observations, written records, logbooks, practical and written tests and answers to questions.
 Assessment should be based on performance in the workplace, wherever possible (source RSP1).
 For the purposes of this guidance, it should be noted that an assessment is the same as an examination both in terms of process and required knowledge and/or performance outcome.
 See also examination Assessor Assessor is a person who carries out an assessment by judging the candidate's evidence against the standard and decides whether the candidate has demonstrated competence (source RSP1).
 Competence The ability to perform activities to the standards expected in employment; it is a combination of practical and thinking skills, experience and knowledge (source RSP1).
 Competence assessment - see Assessment Competence management The process of getting staff to be competent, followed by competence assessment and reassessment, and maintaining staff competence (source RSP1).
 CMS Competence management system means a process to develop and maintain staff competence, that includes risk assessments of activities, selecting suitable standards and using procedures and appropriate methods to carry out competence management, maintaining records, carrying out verification, audits and reviews of the system and feeding back recommendations to improve the system (source RSP1).
 Cross-Border Driver A person who drives trains both on mainline railways in Great Britain and across borders in at least one other member state.
 (Domestic) Driver A person who drives trains on the mainline railway solely within Great Britain.
-Driver Instructor (or A person who mentors the trainee driver through the main practical handling equivalent part of driver training (accumulation of hours). grade/title) Driver Licence Issued by the ORR upon proof of meeting the requirements of schedule 3 of TDLCR - General Knowledge.
+Driver Instructor (or equivalent grade/title) A person who mentors the trainee driver through the main practical handling part of driver training (accumulation of hours).
+Driver Licence Issued by the ORR upon proof of meeting the requirements of schedule 3 of TDLCR - General Knowledge.
 Valid for 10 years as long as licence requirements are met.
 Driver Issued by a Railway Undertaking upon successful completion of schedule Complementary 4 (infrastructure) and schedule 5 (rolling stock).
 Valid as long as Company